-Personal Social and Health Education
+Personal, Social and Health Education

-A team of teachers guide pupils through a variety of age-appropriate topics, helping them to develop their own core values, build strong relationships with others, and make informed decisions in a safe environment.
+A team of teachers from across the Common Room guide pupils through a variety of age-appropriate topics, helping them to develop their own core values, build strong relationships with others, and make informed decisions in a safe environment.
 Above all, pupils gain an understanding of diversity and differences, both in school and in the wider world, developing respect for themselves and others.

-- A talk from PC Alderman on Internet safety.
+- A talk from PC Alderman on internet safety.

 - A workshop led by Exeter University medical students covering relationships and sex, self-harm, stress and eating disorders.

 Discussion of sensitive, controversial and often challenging issues take place in lessons, where classes develop their own ground rules with their teacher so that discussions are positive, sensitive, and all pupils' opinions and contributions are appreciated.
 Since PSHE is a subject that is all-encompassing, some topics are then followed up with further discussions in tutorials and in houses.

 If pupils wish to talk to someone individually, they can speak to their Houseparents, their tutor, the Health Centre (and the School Counsellor), the Independent Listener, or the Deputy Head (Pastoral).

 In the Lower Sixth we run a Key Skills course.
 Every pupil attends a variety of workshops on higher education choices, careers, PSHE, and study and examination skills.
 This course is designed to develop skills, broaden experience, and complement academic courses.